msavin/SteveJobs/README.md

 ## Feature Overview

 The package will run one job at a time until there are no more jobs to run.
-After that, it will check for new jobs every 5 seconds by quering the database.
-However, you could change the frequency to your preference:
+After that, it will check for new jobs every 5 seconds by querying the database.
+However, you could change the frequency of that, and other things, to your preference:

 ```javascript
 Jobs.configure({